-We recently held an AMA with Brad Feld, Managing Director at Foundry Group, and co-founder of Techstars, where we discussed Mental Health Awareness & the Startup Community.
+We held an AMA with Brad Feld, Managing Director at Foundry Group, and co-founder of Techstars, where we discussed Mental Health Awareness & the Startup Community.

 Work-life balance is a beast of a thing.
 Most entrepreneurs I know are heavy on work, less on life.
 What’s the key for startup entrepreneurs to find more balance?
 Furthermore, how can we balance the trend that startup founders and their teams are expected to burnout to realize success?